Code style tools#

 extend-ignore = 'E203'

 Flake8 has many options that can be set within the configuration file.
-For more information, see this Flake8 documentation topic.
+For more information, see Full Listing of Options and Their Descriptions in the Flake8 documentation.

 The example configuration defines these options: